-Beginning in 2016, Bridge River hydroelectric operations were modified due to safety concerns at Lajoie Dam and repair requirements at Bridge 1 and 2 generating stations (i.e., the Modified Operations regime).
-High discharges from Terzaghi Dam into the Lower Bridge River were required to draft Downton Reservoir to a modified maximum elevation (734 m) due to safety concerns at Lajoie Dam.
-To remove water from Downton and Carpenter Reservoirs, lower Bridge River Bridge River discharges surpassed 15 m3/s (the maximum discharge treatment prescribed during the WUP) and peaked at 97-127 m3/s in 2016 through 2018.
-Modified Operations dramatically changed habitat in the lower Bridge River and Downton Reservoir, and affected elevations in Carpenter Reservoir.
-Particularly from 2017 to 2020, minimum spring elevations were low in the reservoir relative to previous years, likely resulting in decreased water volume, decreased primary productivity, and reduced habitat availability (as inferred from productivity modelling in Limnotek 2018).
+Beginning in 2016, operations of the Bridge River hydroelectric power system were modified due to safety concerns at Lajoie Dam and repair requirements at the Bridge 1 and 2 generating stations (i.e., the Modified Operations regime).
+Higher discharges from Terzaghi Dam into the Lower Bridge River were required to draft Downton Reservoir to a modified maximum elevation of 734 m (from 749.81 m) due to safety concerns at Lajoie Dam.
+To remove water from Downton and Carpenter Reservoirs, Lower Bridge River discharges surpassed 15 m3/s (the maximum discharge treatment prescribed during the WUP) and peaked at 97-127 m3/s in 2016 through 2018.
+Modified Operations dramatically changed habitat in the Lower Bridge River and Downton Reservoir and affected elevations in Carpenter Reservoir.
+Particularly from 2017 to 2020, minimum spring elevations were low in the reservoir relative to previous years resulting in decreased water volume and reduced habitat availability, as well as reduced habitat quality (as inferred from modelling in Limnotek 2018).